-In addition, the introduction of, and changes to, taxes, levies or fees applicable to BNG Bank's operations (such as the introduction of a bank levy and a 'thin capitalisation rule' (as further described under "Risk related to the Dutch thin capitalisation rule" below) and the imposition of a financial transaction tax (as further described under "Financial Transaction Tax" below)) has had and may in the future have an adverse effect on its business and/or results of operations.
-For example, in 2012 a Dutch bank levy was introduced, which, at an amount of €34 million for 2020 (2019: €30 million and 2018: €31 million), had a significant adverse impact on BNG Bank's results of operations in recent years.
+In addition, the introduction of, and changes to, taxes, levies or fees applicable to BNG Bank's operations (such as the introduction of a bank levy and the potential imposition of a financial transaction tax (as further described under "Financial Transaction Tax" below)) has had and may in the future have an adverse effect on its business and/or results of operations.
+For example, in 2012 a Dutch bank levy was introduced, which, at an amount of ε 53 million for 2021 (2020: ε 34 million and 2019: ε 30 million), had a significant adverse impact on BNG Bank's results of operations in recent years.
 Furthermore, pursuant to the BRRD and SRM Regulation, BNG Bank is required make contributions to the single resolution fund ("SRF").
-In 2020, BNG Bank contributed €8 million (2019: €8 million) to the SRF and expects to contribute €10.3 million again in 2021.
-However, the 2021 contribution this is likely to be off-set by the expected refunds of €1.1 million and €7.7 million following the opportunity to adjust its statement for the contributions paid in 2015 and 2016 respectively.
+In 2021, BNG Bank contributed ε 1 million (2020: ε 8 million) to the SRF and expects to contribute ε 10.3 million again in 2021.
+However, the 2021 contribution this is likely to be off-set by the expected refunds of ε 1.1 million and ε 7.7 million following the opportunity to adjust its statement for the contributions paid in 2015 and 2016 respectively.
 These contributions present a significant financial burden to BNG Bank.